o3de/o3de.org/content/docs/engine-dev/tools/o3de-cli/project-export/high-level-overview.md

 ![Project Export CLI setup](/images/engine-dev/o3de-cli/project-export/project-export-cli-setup.png)

 The central driver of the command is the Export Script.
-In O3DE, the Export Script is simply any python script that the user wishes to run using the O3DE Python CLI.
+In O3DE, the Export Script is simply any Python script that the user wishes to run using the O3DE Python CLI.

 The way this works is that O3DE CLI (`o3de.bat` on Windows or `o3de.sh` on Linux) [invokes](https://github.com/o3de/o3de/blob/development/scripts/o3de.py#L107-L108) the `export-project` [sub-command argument](https://github.com/o3de/o3de/blob/development/scripts/o3de.py#L79) via a specified [entry-hook](https://github.com/o3de/o3de/blob/development/scripts/o3de/o3de/export_project.py#L484).
 This system heavily relies on the `argparse` standard library to configure the expected function for the parsed command in a modular fashion.